 Other symptoms of tongue cancer include:

-In case of buccal mucosal cancer, no symptoms appear in the early stages.
+In the case of buccal mucosal cancer, no symptoms appear in the early stages.
 The following are the symptoms that occur in later stages:

 The tests and procedures given below are used to detect and diagnose tongue and buccal mucosa cancer: